spqb/adabmDCA/README.md

 pip install -r requirements.txt pip install -e .
 ```

+The main repository of the implementation can be found at [adabmDCApy](https://github.com/spqb/adabmDCApy.git).

 ### Julia implementation
 After installing [Julia](https://julialang.org/downloads/) on your system, you can install the package in one of the following ways: